mattlamachado/Element_Oxide_Conversor/README.md

  ## Upcoming features

-The next step is to converse chemical data to mineral ion data based on an Oxigen Basis.
+The next step is to converte chemical data to mineral ion data based on an Oxigen Basis.